The Possibility of Acadian Prisoners on Devils Island, Halifax Harbour, in the Period 1755-1768

 Chezetcook, c'est le nom de ce village, a eu pour origine un certain nombre de familles acadiennes, qui ayant été capturées à diverses reprises dans l'intérieur, après la proscription, furent dirigées sur Halifax où on les retint longtemps en captivité dans une île qui se trouve au milieu de la rade méridonale et que l'on appelle l'île rouge.
 Ils vécurent là, tantôt des rations de la geôle, tantôt du produit de leur travail quand on leur permettait de travailler pour les habitants.
 Enfin 10 à 12 ans après la grande catastrophe, on leur permit de s'établir à quelques lieues au nord d'Halifax sur le petit Havre de Chezetcook.

-There is nothing surprising or unexpected in this material except for two things: the location of the lengthy Acadian confinement and the name of this island: “l'île rouge.”
+There are only two things that are surprising or unexpected in this material: the location of the lengthy Acadian confinement and the name of this island: “l'île rouge.”
 It is somewhat well-known from various sources that in the period 1755-1764 there were Acadian prisoners who were kept, at times, on Georges Island, which was close by the South Battery, in the inner Halifax Harbour (perhaps among other, lesser-known places)—reference the execllent article on this subject by Ronnie-Gilles LeBlanc: link.
 It is notable that Rameau's textual description of his “île” fits Georges Island perfectly, though it definitely does not fit Devils Island.
 Rameau says that the Acadians were held in captivity for a long time “in an island that is found in the middle of the southward roadstead and that is called the red island.”
 [The adjective “méridonale” is often used to mean “southern” but it technically means “southward.”
 A roadstead is an old nautical term for a navigation channel.]
 Devils Island is not in the middle of anything, it is at the outermost southeastern fringe of the harbour, not in any roadstead at all, but surrounded by treacherous reefs (witness the wreck of HMS La Tribune, which initially foundered near there).

 On page 312 of the same cahier, Père Anselme Chiasson writes “Enfin, nous continuons la suite du VOYAGE DE RAMEAU EN ACADIE EN 1860, en tirant ce qu'il y a de lisible de ses notes originales en forme de brouillon.”
 This made me wonder whether this could be the key to the enigma: if Rameau's original notes were in the form of a barely-legible rough-copy, he could have written “l'île ronde,” which is what the French then called Georges Island (although in earlier times it was “L'île-aux-Raquetes”), and if hard to decipher it could have been mistaken for “l'île rouge” when the article for the cahier was being edited.